mathiasertl/django-xmpp-account/doc/settings.rst

 Default:: :ref:`settings-BRAND` or :ref:`settings-DEFAULT_XMPP_HOST`

 If set, display this brand instead.
+If you do not want to use a brand, set this to an empty string.

+.. rubric:: CONTACT_URL

+Default:: :ref:`settings-CONTACT_URL`

+An URL where the user may contact the server administrators.
+This URL is displayed e.g. if the registration fails, so the URL should provide at least some way to contact you **without** XMPP.

 Example::